-In design, as in society, there is a constant pressure to mimic the most successful among us.
+In design, as in society, there is constant pressure to mimic the most successful among us.
 Just like some want to copy the look and style of their favorite celebrity, clients often want designers to copy elements (or even entire layouts) of the top websites.

-While it might make our clients happy and help us become even more proficient at our job – it’s not necessarily the most fulfilling feeling for creative people.
+While it might make our clients happy and help us become even more proficient at our job – it’s not necessarily the most fulfilling experience for creative people.
 No, real satisfaction among creative professionals comes from actually creating something.
-Even if it’s not 100% different from the last thing we created, we still want to put our own unique touch on everything we do.
+Even if it’s not 100% different from the last thing we created, we still want to put our unique touch on everything we do.

-In fact, it can be quite a good thing to have some consistency in your work.
+It can be quite a good thing to have some consistency in your work.
 A signature style is often the calling card of many types of artists.
 Painters, actors, and musicians can often carry at least some consistent traits from one project to the next.
 Web designers can do much the same.

-But in a world where so many are screaming “me too,” how can you ever develop your own signature style?
+But in a world where so many are screaming “me too,” how can you ever develop your signature style?
 Let’s look at some ways that you can break out of someone else’s mold and create your own.

 Create Something for Yourself

-One of the best ways to start developing your own style is to start a project that’s just for you.
+One of the best ways to start developing your style is to start a project that’s just for you.
 Pick a subject that interests you and create something to honor it.
 You might start a blog about your favorite sports team or write some music reviews.
-Whatever the subject, you can get a real creative rush from this kind of labor of love.
+Whatever the subject, you can get a real creative rush from this labor of love.

 Having a personal pet project should NOT be something that causes you stress, however.
 If your labor of love becomes, well, just labor, then you might have jumped in a bit too deep.